 Rev. Anthony Cummins, pastor of St. Peter the Apostle Church, walks in front of the church in Boerne, Texas in 1997.
-The Supreme Court struck down provisions of the 1993 Religious Freedom Restoration Act as it applied to states in a case involving the city of Boerne, Texas, and the local Catholic parish.
-The church invoked the 1993 law after the city thwarted its attempt to tear down part of a sanctuary and build an addition because the 70-year-old architectural imitation of a Spanish mission is located in Boerne's historic district.
-As a result of Boerne, a number of states have adopted their own "mini-RFRAs" to address free speech claims in their court systems.
-(AP Photo/LM Otero, used with permission from The Associated Press.)
+The church invoked the 1993 Religious Freedom Restoration Act after the city thwarted its attempt to tear down part of a sanctuary and build an addition.
+The Supreme Court struck down provisions of the RFRA in the church's case City of Boerne v.
+Flores (1997).
+As a result of Boerne, a number of states have adopted their own "mini-RFRAs" to address First Amendment claims in their court systems.
+(AP Photo/LM Otero, used with permission from the Associated Press)

 Congress adopted the Religious Freedom Restoration Act (RFRA) of 1993 to override the Supreme Court decision in Employment Division, Department of Human Resources of Oregon v.
 Smith (1990) and provide greater protection under the First Amendment free exercise clause.

 In City of Boerne v.
 Flores (1997), the Court struck down the provisions of the RFRA as they applied to the states.
 RFRA remains constitutional on the federal level.

 Congress passed Religious Freedom Restoration Act after First Amendment free exercise case

 In Smith, the Court upheld a decision by an Oregon state agency to deny unemployment benefits to two Native Americans who were dismissed from drug counseling jobs because they had tested positive for peyote, a hallucinogenic drug.
 Both men had ingested the drug in a Native American religious ceremony.